mwvgroup/Photometric-Classification/docs/source/index.rst

 transients such as SNe Iax-like, SN 2006bt-like, and super-Chandrasekhar SNe Ia.

-In Perrefort et al. 2020 we apply the same classification technique to the SDSS Supernova Survey.
-The following documentation is provided as a technical reference for the published work, and serves as a complete project writeup for all programmatic aspects of the project.
+In Perrefort et al. 2020 we apply the same classification technique (with some minor changes) to the SDSS Supernova Survey.
+This documentation is provided as a technical reference for the published work, and serves as a complete project writeup for all programmatic aspects of the project.
 The **Project Notes** section documents the project from a scientific perspective.
 It it provided to ensure reproducibility of the results and to clarify various design decisions.
 The **API Reference** documents how to use the project's code base along with various technical clarifications.

 Source Code and Repository Structure